 Winners at a county contest (Table Toppers, Favorite Foods or other such contest) may advance to the4-H Culinary Challenge Contest, but participation at the county level is not required.
 The 4-H’er must be enrolled in a Foods and Nutrition project to enter the Contest.
 Each County is eligible to submit up to 4 teams of two 4-H members for the 4-H Culinary Challenge Contest State Fair 4-H Foods Event to be held during the Nebraska State Fair.
 Selection of such eligible teams shall be at the discretion of the county.

 County teams of two 4-H members will have the opportunity to advance to the 4-H Culinary Challenge Contest, which will be held the first weekend of the Nebraska State Fair.
 Teams will be determined by the oldest 4-H’ers age and will be placed as follows: Intermediate – ages 10 - 13; and Senior – ages 14 - 18.

 A challenge ingredient will be selected each year, highlighting a Nebraska commodity food product.
-The 2017 challenge ingredient is dried beans, peas and lentils.
-These may be used in any form, including dry-packaged or canned.
-More information about the Nebraska Dry Bean Commission may be found at http://nebraskadrybean.com/ .
+The 2021 challenge ingredient is HONEY.
+Please keep food safety in mind when selecting the recipe used for the Challenge.
+Foods must be able to be kept chilled during transport to the contest, then be able to be re-heated in a slow cooker or microwave.
 Each team must incorporate the challenge ingredient into their food item they will be presenting during the contest.
 This may require altering a recipe or creatively incorporating an item into their overall table theme.
-(For example: hummus, bean salads, soups, baked beans, or any other recipe using dried beans, peas or lentils in a creative way.
 The challenge ingredient must also be included in the interview presentation, demonstrating youth knowledge of the ingredient, such as nutritional value, a farm-to-fork concept, or how to adapt a recipe to include the ingredient.